 Several types of securities are ineligible for inclusion, including master limited partnerships (MLPs), preferred stocks, ETFs, closed-end funds (CEFs), and more.

-Importantly, the S&P 500 invests in fewer stocks (roughly 500 to VTI’s 3,900) and is mostly made up of large-cap stocks.
+Importantly, the S&P 500 invests in fewer companies (500 to VTI’s nearly 3,500) and is mostly made up of large caps.

-VOO also has a mutual fund counterpart: The Vanguard 500 Index Fund Admiral Shares (VFIAX).
+VOO is also an ETF share class of a mutual fund: The Vanguard 500 Index Fund Admiral Shares (VFIAX).

 Related: 9 Best Stocks for Beginners With Little Money